ttremaine/PacMen/README.md

 To run the game on your machine, download the files via the green Code button above.

 ## Future Improvements
+I would like to work on randomizing the colors of the pacmen and to have them change position when they hit each other, not only the edge of the screen.

 ## License
 MIT License